 Ocean Beach — Fire Island

 Amid the party atmosphere of Fire Island lies Ocean Beach, a swath of the barrier island bordered by Great South Bay and the Atlantic Ocean.
 Like most of Fire Island, it is car-free; access is by ferry from Bay Shore.
 Warm ocean currents make the water inviting as early as mid-May and well into October.
 The beach is radio and alcohol-free.
-Food options abound, especially for seafood lovers, and there a number of conspicuously placed bathrooms near the ocean beach.
+Food options abound, especially for seafood lovers, and there are a number of conspicuously placed bathrooms near the ocean beach.
 First-time visitors might find navigating the village a challenge, but experienced Fire Islanders are friendly and outgoing; just ask for directions.
 Taxis to the ferry port are available at the Bay Shore LIRR station, on the Montauk branch.
+Beach access is FREE.

 Robert Moses State Park — Babylon